-Eric Williams is the deputy director of engineering and director of reactor safety and plant control at TerraPower.
+Eric Williams is the director of engineering and director of reactor safety and plant control at TerraPower.
 In this role, he oversees development of TWR technology with enhanced safety using analysis, testing and advanced computer modeling.
 Williams has 20 years of experience in engineering and has spent the last 13 years developing nuclear power plant designs, with an emphasis on safety.

 Before coming to TerraPower, Williams spent four years at B&W mPower developing a new small modular reactor design and worked to develop the safety of the plant and take the design through pre-licensing with the U.S. Nuclear Regulatory Commission.
 He also led the development of an Integrated Systems Test facility, which was a small scale electrically powered version of the nuclear power plant used to demonstrate the safety characteristics of the plant during simulated accident scenarios.